bedinotto/EZ/README.md

 This project is part of the course "Compilers" at the Universidade Federal do Pampa, Brazil.

+This project is developed by:

+- Felipe Bedinotto Fava
+- Lucas Santos Oliveira

 This project follows the book "Como Construir um Compilador Utilizando Ferramentas Java" by Marcio Delamaro.

 ## How to run